Partial Reduction of Alkynes To Obtain Cis or Trans Alkenes

 There’s another way to reduce alkynes that doesn’t involve catalytic hydrogenation.
 As described in this old Reagent Friday post, sodium metal in ammonia (Na/NH3) can also reduce alkynes to alkenes.
 This process is called dissolving metal reduction.
 It’s a different process than catalytic hydrogenation.
 In this reaction, electrons from Na metal sequentially add to the alkyne, resulting in an anion that is protonated by the NH3 solvent.
 An interesting facet of this reaction is, again, the stereochemistry: due to electronic repulsion, the geometry of the resulting alkene is trans [for the full mechanism see this post].

-The Stereochemistry of Partial Reduction Has Important Consequences In Synthesis
+5. The Stereochemistry of Partial Reduction of Alkynes To Alkenes Has Important Consequences In Synthesis

 So the bottom line here is that through using different reducing agents, we can obtain alkenes of different geometries.
 This might not seem like such a big deal at the moment, but it will have very important consequences for subsequent reactions – stay tuned.
 I’ve said this before and no doubt I’ll repeat the same comment: stereochemistry is one of the key testable concepts in Org 1, and the reactions of alkynes are a key component.